 - Maintaining your radio station’s online presence may ensure that your direct debits for web hosting services, such as SSL and domains, are paid.

 - Collecting and transferring online money to your beneficiaries.

 - Informing social media, online communities, digital friends, and the business community of your death.

 Remember, if you don’t leave passwords behind, it’s substantially more work for your executor to gain access to your accounts.
 Submitting the proper documentation could take weeks to approve depending on the service provider.

 If you have a traditional will but didn’t include your online passwords or name a digital executor, then you can do so by contacting a lawyer or legal service.
 State laws are in flux when it comes to digital assets.
 Making sure your estate plan is consistent with state law is very important.

 Just a Bit of Preparation

 And, if someone other than you or your station holds the keys to any of your digital assets, get control over those right away.
-You don’t want to wait until something happens to them that may put your brand assets in jeopardy.
+You don’t want to wait until something happens to them that may jeopardize your brand assets.